-The biography of my ancester, Sir George Elliot, pitboy turned international tycoon, is available in 2023, published by Amberley Publishing, called Bonnie Geordie, a name that the pitmen used to call him.
+The biography of my ancestor, Sir George Elliot, pitboy turned international tycoon, published by Amberley Publishing, called Bonnie Geordie, a name that the pitmen used to call him.

 During this time I worked for an after-school club as play leader.

 Prior to that, I spent 20 years writing the social and healthcare autobiography, Silk Purses and Pigs' Ears, comprising of the following short stories: Battle of Wits, Brave Squaw, Cocktails at Dawn, The Psychic Revolution, Truth or Die, The Continued Attempted Manslaughter of Sophie McCallum, Honour before Justice and the Butterfly and the Chrysalis.